 Brown, Hana, Jennifer J. Jones, and Andréa Becker.
 2018.
 “The Racialization of Latinos in New Immigrant Destinations: Criminality, Ascription, and Counter-Mobilization,” Russel Sage Foundation Journal of the Social Sciences.

 Hearne, Brittany N. and Holly J. McCammon.
-Forthcoming.
+2018.
 “Black Women Cause Lawyers: Legal Activism in Pursuit of Racial and Gender Equality.”
 In 100 Years of the Nineteenth Amendment: An Appraisal of Women’s Political Activism, edited by L.A.
 Banaszak and H. McCammon.
 Oxford: Oxford University Press.

 Christie-Mizell, C. André, Erika Leslie, and Brittany N. Hearne.
 2017.
 “Self-Rated Health, Discrimination and Racial Group Identity: The Consequences of Ethnicity and Nativity among Black Americans.”
 Journal of African American Studies.

 Talbert, Ryan D. 2017.
 “Culture and the Confederate Flag: Attitudes toward a Divisive Symbol.”
 Sociology Compass 11(2) : e12454.